nginx/unit-docs/source/configuration.rst

      - Description

    * - :samp:`certificate` (required)
-     - String or string array, refers to one or more certificate bundles you have :ref:`uploaded <configuration-ssl>` earlier, enabling secure communication via the listener.
+     - String or string array, refers to one or more :ref:`certificate bundles
+       <configuration-ssl>` uploaded earlier, enabling secure communication via
+       the listener.

    * - :samp:`conf_commands`
      - Object, defines the SSL `configuration commands